 If the Complainant does not believe that their complaint has been fully addressed at Stage 2 and wishes to take the matter further, they can escalate the complaint to Stage 3.
-This consists of a panel hearing with one Governor, one Trustee and an independent member who were not directly involved in the matters detailed in the complaint or any previous investigation.
+This consists of a Panel hearing with one Governor, one Trustee and an independent member who were not directly involved in the matters detailed in the complaint or in any previous investigation into this complaint.

 One of the Complaint Review Panel members will be independent of the management and running of the Trust.
+This means that the independent Complaint Panel member will not be a Governor, Trustee or an employee of the Trust.

 Complainants can request an independent complaints committee if they believe there is likely to be bias in the proceedings.
 They should provide evidence of bias in support of their request, as it is the Panel's decision whether to agree to it.
-If the appearance of bias is sufficient to taint the decision reached, then it is recommended that the panel grants such requests.
+If the appearance of bias is sufficient to taint the decision reached, then it is recommended that the Panel grants such requests.